zsofi-gagyi/dockerExercises/README.md

 They can be run with Docker Compose, using <a href=https://github.com/zsofi-gagyi/dockerExercises/blob/master/MultipleContainers/docker-compose.yaml>this YAML file</a>.

-<h3>Multiple containers with RabbitMQ</h3>
+<h3>Two containers with RabbitMQ</h3>

 The "producer" app at localhost:8001 counts the visitors arriving at the site, and notifies about them the RabbitMQ instance, which in turn forwards this information to the "consumer" app.
 The consumer's logs can be seen at localhost:8000.
-All components run in linux containers, and the C# components communicate with the RabbitMQ module using the RabbitMQ.Client NuGet package.
+All components run in linux containers, and the C# components communicate with the RabbitMQ module using the RabbitMQ.Client NuGet package (over the AMQP protocol).

 On <strong>Docker Hub</strong>, it's <a href=https://cloud.docker.com/repository/registry-1.docker.io/gagyizsofi/two_containers_with_rabbit>here</a>.